public_html Folder Missing in cPanel: Causes, Fixes, and Recovery Steps

 cPanel’s user interfaces vary by host and version, so the button names differ, but the underlying reality is consistent: an FTP user has a home directory. cPanel’s documentation on FTP paths notes that There is currently not a method to change the FTP account’s Path using the cPanel interface, which is why some providers expose this via support requests or server-side tools instead.
 In more advanced setups, providers may use API calls or administrative tooling to adjust the FTP home safely.

-At TechTide Solutions, we often recommend using SFTP/SSH-based workflows when possible, because FTP path confusion is a recurring source of operational mistakes.
-When FTP must be used, we advise documenting which user maps to which directory and using separate users for separate sites.
-That way, “empty directory” becomes a quick permission check, not a crisis meeting.
+At TechTide Solutions, we usually recommend SFTP or SSH based workflows when possible.
+FTP path confusion causes operational mistakes more often than teams expect.
+When FTP is required, document which user maps to which directory.
+Also use separate users for separate sites.
+Then an empty directory becomes a quick permission check, not a crisis meeting.

 3. Re-test FTP access and confirm the expected folders and files appear

-After the FTP path is corrected, we validate by logging in again and confirming that the expected web root structure appears.
-Rather than trusting the GUI alone, we check for hallmark files: the primary index file, the CMS configuration, and the expected asset directories.
-If the structure appears but the website still doesn’t reflect changes, caching or deployment to the wrong domain’s document root may be the real culprit.
+After correcting the FTP path, we log in again and confirm the expected web root structure appears.
+Instead of trusting the GUI alone, we check for hallmark files.
+Look for the main index file, the CMS config, and the expected asset directories.
+If the structure is present but changes still do not appear, caching may be the culprit.
+Otherwise, content may be deploying to the wrong domain document root.

 In our operational playbooks, this is where we add a simple control: a tiny text file uploaded via FTP that should be retrievable via the browser.
 That single “canary” proves end-to-end alignment: credentials, path, filesystem write, web server read, and correct domain routing.
 Once the canary works, the rest of the deployment becomes routine rather than speculative.